webpack/webpack.js.org/content/plugins/hashed-module-ids-plugin.md

 ---
-title: Hashed-module-ids-plugin
+title: HashedModuleIdsPlugin
 contributors:
   - shaodahong
 ---

-Will be based on the relative path of the module to generate a string of length 4 as the module id, Suggest for use in production.
+Will be based on the relative path of the module to generate a string of length 4 as the module id.
+Suggest for use in production.

 ``` js
 new webpack.HashedModuleIdsPlugin()